 Who is this backpack for?

-While the Daypack can be used for various types of trops, I think this 2-in-1 backpack combination is best for long trips.
-Calling this product ‘The Backpacker’ seems quite appropriate!
+While the Daypack can be used for various types of trips, I think this 2-in-1 backpack combination is ideal for overland or longer trips.
+Calling this product ‘The Backpacker’ thus seems quite appropriate!.

-The Main Pack is not carry-on size, making it less ideal for frequent short-distance flyers, for instance.
-But if you’re flying long-distance (when checked-in luggage is free) or going on a backpacking trip (using mainly public transport), then carry-on size becomes much less important than space and features.
+The Main Pack is not carry-on size, making it perhaps less ideal for frequent short-distance flyers.
+But if you’re flying long-distance (when checked-in luggage is free) or going on a backpacking trip (using mainly public transport) or road trip, then carry-on size becomes much less important than space and features.

 One minor downside of the Salkan — which may come as a compromise from its looks — is the weight of the materials and sturdy back panel.
 The pack is a tad heavy, about 600g or 1.3 pounds more than an Osprey Farpoint 70, which has a comparable size.
 If you’re looking for a super-light backpack for long-distance hiking, or trying to absolutely maximize an airline’s weight allowance, then maybe it wouldn’t be your first pick.

-That said, the Salkan Backpacker is 100% the type of pack I would take city-hopping around Europe, or backpacking in Asia or South America.
-It’s also very well-suited to a round-the-world trip or any other border-crossing adventure.
+That said, the Salkan Backpacker is 100% the type of pack I would take city-hopping around Europe or, say, backpacking in Asia or South America.
 Although it weighs a bit more, it also offers much more space than your typical carry-on size bag.

 I’d usually be a tad skeptical of a debut product from a newer brand, but I’ve been roundly impressed with what Salkan has put together.
+Their Lifetime Guarantee shows they are dedicated to making durable backpacks that can stay with you a very long time.
 If you’re looking for a pack for your next adventure, I can recommend it wholeheartedly.